What are Gender Support Services (GSS)?

 How do I get started?

-Just call UCS and let the front desk know you would like to meet with a GSS therapist.
+Call Counseling Services and inform the front desk person that you would like to meet with a GSS therapist.
 During your appointment, let the therapist know what kind of gender-related support you are looking for, and they will help connect you to the services that will best meet your needs.

 Who will I work with?

-At UCS, we have a team of gender support specialists who have a passion for and expertise in serving the unique needs of trans and gender expansive individuals.
-Our gender support specialists have special training and experience in the following areas:
+At Counseling Services, we have a gender support services team that has a passion for and expertise in serving the unique needs of trans and gender expansive individuals.
+Our gender support services team has special training and experience in the following areas:

 - Gender identity development and exploration